Be Smart When Working While Pregnant

 Many women find themselves juggling the inside “job” of growing a baby and the outside job of working for pay.
-For some, especially those who do not suffer from pregnancy sickness and whose jobs are important to them, work is a welcome way to wait out the nine months.
+For some, especially those who do not suffer from pregnancy sickness and whose jobs are important to them, working while pregnant is a welcome way to wait out the nine months.
 These mothers want to work right up until the first contraction.
-Other women may need a month or more to prepare their nest and focus on the life inside; they may plan to leave their jobs at a particular time, often in the last trimester.
-Some mothers, due to pregnancy complications, need to quit even in the early months.
-Whatever your pregnancy situation and your job, here are 10 Tips to Working while Pregnant:
+Other women may need a month or more to prepare their nest and focus on the life inside.
+They may plan to leave their jobs at a particular time; often in the last trimester.
+Some mothers, due to pregnancy complications, need to quit working while pregnant even in the early months.
+Whatever your pregnancy situation and your job, here are 10 tips to working while pregnant:

 If you intend to stop working after your baby comes, give your employer plenty of time to find a replacement, and yourself enough time to finish up important projects.
 Tell them when you plan to quit and ask how they would like you to help make the transition a smooth one.
 You will act responsibly, but your stated intention to quit makes it clear that your pregnancy and family come first.